 - A two-page (maximum), proposal addressing each of the evaluative criteria, including an explanation of why the applicant is qualified to lead such a program, and other relevant information such as local support

 - A one-page itemized budget and explanation of each budget item (including sample budgets or itineraries from a study abroad third party provider)

-- Letter of support (can be submitted via email) from applicant’s Department or Unit Head that indicates how the study abroad course will be included in the curriculum and that the faculty member has department/College approval to offer this course in the next academic year.
+- A statement of support (letter, email screenshot, etc.) from applicant’s Department or Unit Head that indicates how the study abroad course will be included in the curriculum and that the faculty member has department/College approval to offer this course in 2022-2023 or 2023-2024.

 Applications will be reviewed by a committee who will make the final selection.
 Awards are anticipated to be announced within a month of the proposal deadline.

 It is required that the proposal clearly and effectively demonstrates that the applicant is qualified to lead the proposed program.